Skip to Main Content

 • Weekly Staff Hockey (schedule dependent) & Water Skiing.

-• Staff working a full eight-week contract period are entitled to one weekend off (Friday after daily duties to Sunday Evening Programs).
+• Staff working a full eight-week contract period are entitled to one weekend off (Friday after daily duties to Sunday Discover HOC).

 • Time off weekly - Tuesday or Wednesday evening (in-house) & Saturday evening.